-In the last decade or so, robotic pool cleaners have risen in popularity by a tremendous amount.
-While they aren’t as popular (or known) as robotic vacuum cleaners, they’re definitely getting up there.
+In the last decade or so, robotic pool cleaners have risen tremendously by a tremendous amount.
+While they aren’t as popular (or known) as robotic vacuum cleaners, they’re getting there.

 There are many reasons for this, but the most important reason is that automation has become very popular.
-Due to the technologies we all have access to today, it’s incredibly easy to simply have the entire cleaning process done for you, without needing you to control anything directly.
+Due to the technologies we all have access to today, it’s effortless to have the entire cleaning process done for you without needing you to control anything directly.

-Many people live very busy lives today, and since this technology is both present and affordable, it makes sense that so many people would be drawn to it.
+Many people live hectic lives today, and since this technology is both present and affordable, it makes sense that it would draw so many people to it.

-Of course, with new technologies, there comes a variety of new questions that must be asked.
-Questions that directly relate to how these new technologies can be used, and how they should be used.
+Of course, with new technologies, we must ask further questions.
+Questions that directly relate to how can use these new technologies and how should use them.

 Today, we’ll be answering that exact question.